LDAP library for Java.

 What changed between v1 and v2?

 - The try-finally paradigm used for connection management has been removed.
-All operations use a connection factory and implement that pattern themselves.
+All operations use a connection factory and implement that pattern internally.

 - Most classes now include static builders.